TestAndWin/brick-sorter/README.md

 # brick-sorter
 Machine to sort bricks using machine learning.
 A Raspiberry PI is used to control the individual motors and to take the images.
 The images are then sent to another computer, which uses the ML model to make a prediction of what type of brick it is.
 The sorter is operated via an HTML interface.

+More details and a video of the brick sorter can be found [here](https://testandwin.net/software-development/brick-sorter/).

 # Flow
-You can see how the sorter works in this [video](Brick_Sorter.mp4).

 - Place bricks in the feeder by the conveyor belt.
 - Belt moves bricks to a vibrating plate.
 - Vibrating plate tries to get the bricks into a sequence
-- To get only one brick on the image plate, a Gate opens for a very short time and then closes it again the gate (in a loop).
+- To get only one brick on the plate, a Gate opens for a very short time and then closes it again the gate (in a loop).
 - If a brick is detected on the tilt plate, a image is taken and the belt, plate and gate are stopped.
 - Brick image is sent to a server.
 - Server uses the learned model and tries to determine the brick type and returns the type.
 The server stores also the image in the images directory.